 Visitors may import food for their own use without duty payment, provided the quantity is consistent with the duration and nature of the stay in Canada.
 Larger quantities that are not intended for consumption, but will be moved in transit through Canada, may be documented on a temporary admission permit.
-Certain fruits, vegetables and meat from countries other than the U.S. may be prohibited.
-All importations of meat over 20 kg (44 lb.) must be inspected by the Canadian Food & Inspection Agency.
+Please read more about food imports from the Canadian Food Inspection Agency.

 Gasoline and Fuel

 Visitors are allowed free entry of fuel up to the normal tank capacity of their vehicles.
 Quantities above that amount may be subject to duty.

 Dogs and cats from the United States must be accompanied by a rabies vaccination certificate.
 Animal tags are NOT acceptable in lieu of a certificate.
 Puppies and kittens less than three months old do not require rabies vaccinations but must be in good health.
 Pets imported from countries other than the United States may require quarantine.
 Read more about bringing dogs, cats and other pets into Canada.